 Genspace Scholars Program

-Key program highlights are listed below. *note this program is only open to current, undergraduate FIT students who are enrolled in a degree program.
+Current, undergraduate FIT students who are enrolled in a degree program (juniors

 - One-on-one mentored meetings throughout the semester

 - Collaboration to design your experiments/project